CESNET/FlowTest/tools/ft-generator/README.md

 over always generating application level payload corresponding to the specified port, as even in actual traffic the usage of a certain port does not guarantee usage of the specific protocol.

+### TLS

+TLS traffic is generated for flows as specified by the `tls_configuration` section.
+By default, this includes flows using port 443 over TCP with 100% probability and other TCP flows that are not one of the application level protocols above with 30% probability.

+The generated traffic consists of TLS 1.2 traffic and uses the `ECDHE_RSA_WITH_AES_256_GCM_SHA384` cipher suite.
+The TLS handshakes are generated if the number of bytes and packets of the flow in both directions allows it.

+The following TLS extensions are supported:
+ - `server_name`
+ - `supported_groups`
+ - `ec_point_formats`
+ - `signature_algorithms`
+ - `supported_versions`
+ - `application_layer_protocol_negotiation`

+The certificates used in the TLS handshake are randomly choosen from a pool of a number of pregenerated certificates (currently 50).
+This is done for performance reasons, as generating unique certificates on-the-fly would be too slow to be a feasible option.
+A script (`generate_tls_keys.py`) is provided for automatic generation of these certificates, which allows for simple re-generation in case the number of the certificates or their parameters need to be adjusted.

+The payload generated as part of the "Application Data" messages consists of randomly generated bytes, as it is supposed to represent encrypted data which should be indistinguishable from random bytes anyway.